-- o Email submission of assignments will not be accepted.
-If an assignment is submitted by email then it will NOT be marked. - It is strongly recommended that you do not try to upload or submit your assignment at 21:59 or 21:58 on the due date.
+- Assignments are due by 22:00 on the due dates and must be submitted electronically via the UofT Learning Portal into Crowdmark. - Late assignments will be not be accepted. - It is strongly recommended that you do not try to upload or submit your assignment at 21:59 or 21:58 on the due date.
 Based on past experience there is a good chance that your assignment will be marked late.
 This will not be considered a valid reason for submitting your assignment late.
-So, if your assignment is submitted Tuesday at 22:01 then you will automatically lose 10%.